falcosecurity/falco/examples/k8s_audit_config/README.md

 ***Done!
 $
 ```
-### Observe K8s audit events at falco
+### Observe Kubernetes audit events at falco

-K8s audit events will then be routed to the falco daemonset within the cluster, which you can observe via `kubectl logs -f $(kubectl get pods -l app=falco-example -o jsonpath={.items[0].metadata.name})`.
+Kubernetes audit events will then be routed to the falco daemonset within the cluster, which you can observe via `kubectl logs -f $(kubectl get pods -l app=falco-example -o jsonpath={.items[0].metadata.name})`.

 ## Instructions for Kubernetes 1.13

 The main steps are:

-1. Deploy Falco to your K8s cluster
+1. Deploy Falco to your Kubernetes cluster
-1. Restart the API Server to enable Audit Logging
+2. Restart the API Server to enable Audit Logging
-1. Deploy the AuditSink object for your audit policy and webhook configuration
+3. Deploy the AuditSink object for your audit policy and webhook configuration
-1. Observe K8s audit events at falco
+4. Observe Kubernetes audit events at falco

-### Deploy Falco to your K8s cluster
+### Deploy Falco to your Kubernetes cluster

-Follow the [K8s Using Daemonset](../../integrations/k8s-using-daemonset/README.md) instructions to create a falco service account, service, configmap, and daemonset.
+Follow the [Kubernetes Using Daemonset](../../integrations/k8s-using-daemonset/README.md) instructions to create a Falco service account, service, configmap, and daemonset.

 ### Restart the API Server to enable Audit Logging